An Alaskan serial adventure in IT...

 Palin’s boss, Lord Stone, was far from a British Lord.
 Which came first?
 Palin wondered, the nickname or the accent.
 It was a question of subjectivity and Palin agreed not to think too hard on it.

-Despite Stone’s propensity toward the dramatic, he was Palin’s boss and Lord over all the GACIS Managed Technology Services department.
+Despite Stone’s propensity toward the dramatic, he was Palin’s boss and Lord over all the GACIS Managed Technology Services Division.
 And so, as a good middle manager, when asked to “step up the appearance game, will ya lads?”
 Palin Warwick obliged.

 He pushed the action shoes aside and reached for a pair of black leather Clarks.